GustavoAnjos2005/secureTI/README.md

 # SecureTI

-## This project was created as an educational tool to raise awareness about database security and best practices in information security.
+## This project was developed as a college assignment, focusing on creating a professional and modern website for a fictional cybersecurity company.

-It simulates a learning platform where users can explore key concepts of database protection, encryption, vulnerabilities, and practical measures to improve security in real-life applications.
+The site presents services related to information security, with special emphasis on secure database practices, company values, and a sleek, responsive UI.

 This full-stack web application was built using: